-The Board prohibits retaliation by the district or any other person against any person for:

-- 1. Reporting or making a formal complaint of any form of discrimination or retaliation, including Title IX sexual harassment. - 2.
-Testifying, assisting, participating or refusing to participate in a related investigation, process or other proceeding or hearing. - 3.
-Acting in opposition to practices the person reasonably believes to be discriminatory.

-The district, its employees and others are prohibited from intimidating, threatening, coercing, or discriminating against anyone for actions described above.
-Individuals are encouraged to contact the Title IX Coordinator immediately if they believe retaliation has occurred.
+- 1. The Board prohibits retaliation by the district or any other person against any person for: - Reporting or making a formal complaint of any form of discrimination or retaliation, including Title IX sexual harassment. - Testifying, assisting, participating, or refusing to participate in a related investigation, process, or other proceeding or hearing. - Acting in opposition to practices the person reasonably believes to be discriminatory. - 2.
+The district, its employees, and others are prohibited from intimidating, threatening, coercing, or discriminating against anyone for actions described above.
+Individuals are encouraged to contact the Title IX Coordinator immediately if retaliation is believed to have occurred.